iffybooks/host-a-website-at-home/README.md

 # ▶ Turn on your computer

 ❏ Set up your single-board computer, keyboard, and monitor somewhere close to your home router.
-The computer's USB power supply will need to reach an outlet.

 ❏ Plug your computer's USB power supply into a wall outlet.